open-ephys/onix-docs/source/Hardware Guide/Breakout Board/setup.rst

   each headstage port.
 - Make sure that port letter (A, B, C, D) on the breakout matches the port letter on the PCIe host.
+- If you are feeding the clock inputs/outputs from the controller through the breakout board, make sure that the port number (0, 1, 2) on the breakout board matches the port number on the PCIe host.
+Older 3D printed versions of the PCIe bracket label the clock ports as I\ :sub:`0`\, I\ :sub:`1`\, and O - these should connect to the breakout in the following respective order: 0, 1, 2.
 - Additional MMCX cables can be used to connect the optional clock IO ports on the PCIe host board to the clock ports on the breakout board.
 These are passive, 50-ohm transmission lines so the order does not matter.

 .. warning:: The MMCX connectors can be damaged if they are removed